AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Supported Identities

-The Magnite Streaming: Real-Time Destination supports the activation of identities described in the table below.
+The Magnite Streaming: Real-Time destination supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 | Target Identity   | Description                                                                                      | Considerations                                                                       |
 |-------------------|--------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|